GameParrot/mcpelauncher-dcblock/README.md

 # mcpelauncher-dcblock

 This is a mod for mcpelauncher-manifest that blocks double clicking so you don't get banned from servers like zeqa.
-Supported Minecraft versions: 1.20.50 - latest

 ## Building